smswithoutborders/documentation/docs/developers/introduction.md

 This document describes the data flow of SWOB.

-This document does nto contain information about the inner working of each of the modules; information about the inner working of each module can be found in their respective repositories.
+This document does not contain information about the inner working of each of the modules; information about the inner working of each module can be found in their respective repositories.

 This document is aimed at the following audiences:
 - Software Engineers